Art and Space Exploration for The Benefit, Evolution and Inspiration of Humankind

 My name is Natasha Tsakos.
 I exist at the intersection of Theatrical Adventures, Technology and Impact.
 I am a Swiss-French-Greek-Tropical Show Maker.
 My work blends cinematic techniques, non-linear storytelling, music dynamics, and technology with live performance to make statements on how we live in an original language.
 I have created and performed for the Discovery Channel, G20 Summit, Tribeca Film Festival, Planet Prize, The Super Bowl, Cirque du Soleil, TED Conference, Google, IBM Summit, and The United Nations General Assembly.

+Space is my inspiration, and the open-ended-possibilities within it, my influence.
 My moonshot is to create shows for Space.
-For the existential thrill (of course) and the extraordinary opportunity to reimagine new forms, formats and narratives for the benefit of our collective spacefaring future.
-In 2009, I was selected to participate in Dr. Patricia Cowings' Lunar-G and Impedance Study at NASA Johnson Space Center where I received my Certificate of Training.
-Best week of my life!
-In 2015, I won the Singularity University Global Impact Competition, a Google/NASA sponsored program focused on accelerating technologies to address Humanity's greatest challenges located in Moffett Field, California where I partook in a Neutral Buoyancy Space Training.
-I have recently graduated from MIT’s New Space Economy program.
-Why?
-Because the New Space economy is expanding with private players across a variety of sub-sectors and I believe we, Artists, should be part of this historical evolution.
+For the existential thrill and the extraordinary opportunity to reimagine new forms, formats and narratives for the benefit of our collective spacefaring future.
+Apollo Program Professor of Astronautics and Engineering Systems at MIT, Olivier de Weck writes: "The New Space economy is expanding with private players across a variety of sub-sectors".
+I believe we, Artists, should be part of this historical evolution.